 National Jewish Health is providing COVID-19 vaccines to the public and our patients following prioritization guidance set by the Colorado Department of Public Health and Environment (CDPHE).
-Beginning April 2, guidelines move into Phase 2 of the CDPHE vaccine distribution plan, which is the general public.
-The COVID-19 vaccine is now available to Coloradans age 16 and older for the Pfizer vaccine and 18 and older for the Moderna and Johnson & Johnson vaccines.
-CDPHE COVID-19 Vaccine Eligibility Guidelines
+We are now in Phase 2 of the CDPHE vaccine distribution plan, which is the general public.
+CDPHE COVID-19 Vaccine Eligibility Guidelines.

 If you are not a patient, you can add yourself to the Vaccine Wait List for members of the public here.
 If you are a patient, you are already on our patient list.
 If you do not have access to our online form, you may call 303.398.1355, option 8 and leave a voice mail with your name, phone number, age and zip code.
 When we have vaccine available, we will reach out to our list of qualified patients and those who have signed up on our Wait List and work to fill the appointments as quickly as possible.